danhahn/html-css-class/contents/lessons/lesson-2/text.md

 ---

 `white-space` - when the value is `nowrap` it will prevent that element from wrapping.
 This is useful when you have a two word branding that needs to be treated as one work.

     white-space: nowrap;

 ---

 `word-spacing` - like `letter-spacing` but adds space between the word.
 The value can be both positive or negative.

     word-spacing: 10px;

+---

+`text-shadow` - allows you to define a shadow on text.
+There are four parts to the shadow.

+1. offset left/right
+2. offset top/bottom
+3. spread of the shadow
+4. color of shadow

+    text-shadow: 1px 5px 10px blue;

+**Note:** you can apply more than one shadow to an element just sperated each shadow with a comma.

 <style>
-table tr td:nth-child(1){width:20%}
+table tr td:nth-child(1){width:40%}
+td .label {margin-right: 4px;cursor: pointer;}
 </style>